wpmobile/wpt-mobile-sdk/integration-guide/README.md

 # Integration Guide

-> **Note:** The following guide reflects a beta version of the SDK, an is subject to change prior to general availability of the SDK.
+> **Note:** The following guide reflects a beta version of the SDK, and is subject to change prior to general availability of the SDK.

 * [Set-up](#set-up)
   * [Pre-requisites](#pre-requisites)